British House of Lords Committee Holds Hearing on Artsakh

 The International Relations and Defense Committee of the British House of Lords held a hearing on Nagorno-Karabakh and Armenia-Azerbaijan relations on Wednesday.

-During the hearing, Thomas de Waal and Marina Nagai were invited to give their independent opinions to questions raised by the House of Lords committee peers.
+During the hearing, Thomas de Waal and Marina Nagai were invited to give their independent opinions to questions raised by their House of Lords committee peers.

 The Armenian National Committee of UK participated in the hearing with the presence of its Chairperson Annette Moskofian.